ebabel-games/magicalhex/README.md

     - If I create a player character, this should be progressive and part of learning how to play the game interactively, like in Bethesda Game, The Elder Scrolls III: Morrowind

 ### Released tags
+* 2.0.3
+    - Raised the trees, half their trunk heights were hidden below the ground.
+    - Key G toggles current zone ground visibility on or off as well as the grid
+    - Added linting.

 * 2.0.2
     - Added theme music.
     - Using Howler.js to handle sounds in a cross-browser way.